-This program is designed for students who have an interest in quantitative methods, exploring and uncovering relationships through data analysis, using the data to solve business problems, and want to enter or advance in a career in business analytics.
-The MS in Business analytics is also ideal for MBA students seeking a quantitative second degree.
+The Business Analytics program in the Decision Sciences department is designed for students who have an interest in quantitative methods, exploring and uncovering relationships through data analysis, using the data to solve business problems, and want to enter or advance in a career in business analytics.
+The MS in Business Analytics is also ideal for MBA students seeking a quantitative second degree.

 Prepare to influence decision-making, strategy and operations with fact-based insights and an in-depth understanding of business performance analysis from a systems view — using statistical and quantitative analysis of data as well as explanatory and predictive modeling.
 The program draws on the following areas of business intelligence: statistics, operations research, mathematical modeling and management information systems to access and create databases that support the other areas.

 - The full-time program that can completed in less than two years

 F-1 students who receive a STEM degree and are employed by employers enrolled in the E-Verify system and have received an initial approval of Post-Completion Optional Practical Training (OPT) employment authorization related to such a degree, can apply for a 17-month OPT Extension.
 The 17-month OPT Extension is only available to each student one time and can never apply for it again.
 Students must apply for the 17-month OPT extension prior to the expiration of their Post-Completion OPT.
 United States Citizenship and Immigration Services (USCIS) accept 17-month OPT Extension applications as early as 120 days before the expiration of a Post-Completion OPT.

 Detailed information and assistance about OPT is available here.